 All selected audio inputs are mixed.

-the HDMI audio, select None
+use ONLY the HDMI or USB audio, select None

 or Mute for the Audio